JuliaDiff/ForwardDiff.jl/README.md

 example
 * finite differences,
 * polynomial interpolation and
-* the method of undetermined coefficients
+* the method of undetermined coefficients.

-Numerical differentiation unfortunately incurs truncation errors.
+Numerical differentiation incurs truncation errors.

 Automatic differentiation resolves the deficiencies of speed and round-off errors.